Our internal medicine department offers a wide range of services to help guide you with the management of cases requiring further investigation.

 When we talk about fasting, it means that we ask you to remove the food bowl before midnight the night before the appointment.
 Please let the water available up to the appointment time as some animals could become severely dehydrated with some conditions if water is withheld for a prolonged period of time.

-- Endoscopy including rhinoscopy, bronchoscopy, upper and lower gastrointestinal endoscopy, cystoscopy
+- Endoscopy expertise, including rhinoscopy, bronchoscopy, upper endoscopy, digestive endoscopy, cystoscopy